maurim96/projects-adm/README.md

 # Projects-Adm

-A mobile app developed in React Native intended for projects administration from both points of view (customer and company).
-EXPO based app fully integrated with Firebase.
+A Mobile Application (developed in React Native) intended for projects administration from both points of view (customer and provider).
+Expo based app fully integrated with Firebase (authentication and backend services).

 ## Getting Started